healthlocker/oxleas-adhd/deployment_and_ssl_doc.md

 ```
 with the IP address for the Azure server you want to deploy to.

-Next run the following command in your terminal
+Next run the following commands individually in your terminal
 ```
-mix edeliver build production (this step takes a few minutes to complete) mix edeliver deploy release to production mix edeliver start production
+mix edeliver build release (this step takes a few minutes to complete) mix edeliver deploy release to production mix edeliver start production
 ```

 ## Update nginx configuration file

 In your text editor open the file `nginx.config`

 Everywhere that it says "enter your domain name" replace that sentence with the
 domain name you will be using.
+This is what displayed when you typed in
+`ls /etc/letsencrypt/live` while you were on the server.

 For example

 ```
 server_name "enter your domain name";